 It’s now all too clear that businesses are increasingly interconnected and dependent upon extended and often specialized supply chains.
 There are innumerable examples of supplier failures, supply disruptions, and other business challenges stemming from extended supply chains.
 It’s not just manufacturers suffering from disruptions within the critical supply chains that serve as the lifeblood of their operations.
 Businesses across all industries and of all sizes have been cast in these stories.

-When a key supplier fails to deliver, your entire business could come to screeching halt.
+In a world where procurement risk is so great, an inadequate supplier evaluation can be catastrophic.
+When a key supplier fails to deliver, your entire business could come to a screeching halt.
 If a sub-tier supplier is using forced labor, or is damaging the environment, your brand reputation could take a major hit.
 A data breach at an outsourced service provider could expose you to embarrassment, fines, and even lawsuits.

 Unfortunately, these aren’t hypotheticals or even rare occurrences anymore, as shown by the results of a recent Interos survey.
 A full 94% of 900 organizational supply chain decision makers reported they had suffered a supply chain disruption over the last two years, amounting to an average of $184 million in lost revenue.
 On top of that impact, 83% also suffered reputational damage because of issues that arose in their extended supply chains.